One St Peter's Square: Occupancy

 In May 2014, it was reported that the restaurant chain San Carlo is set to open its fifth Manchester venue, launching a 5,500 sqft restaurant in One St Peter's Square in late October-early November 2014.

 KPMG confirmed in July 2014 that it was taking an additional 10,500 sqft of office space across half of the 10th floor.
 They had initially agreed to take 63,000 sqft across the upper three floors.
 In December 2014, law firm DLA Piper agreed a 15-year lease for 45,000 sq ft of space on floors eight and nine.

-As of February 2023, the building is occupied by KPMG, DLA Piper, Addleshaw Goddard, Irwin Mitchell, WeWork, Mazars and CBRE.
+As of February 2023, the building is occupied by KPMG, DLA Piper, Addleshaw Goddard, Irwin Mitchell, WeWork, Forvis Mazars and CBRE.